-Jeannie Campbell, Master Chief Petty Officer, ret. serves as the Chief Operating Officer of the National Council for Behavioral Health.
+Jeannie Campbell, Master Chief Petty Officer, ret. serves as the Chief Operating Officer of the National Council for Mental Wellbeing.
 A veteran of the U.S. Navy, Ms. Campbell leads national civilian initiatives to improve community-based mental health and substance use treatment for veterans and pioneered the Veterans Behavioral Health Certificate, designed to train civilian healthcare providers in military cultural and clinical competencies to better care for veterans in the community.

 Nov 11, 2013—As we give thanks to our veterans today, we have cause to celebrate.
 The Obama administration passed a robust final parity rule just last week, to implement the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008.
 People insured under various group and individual health plans — including veterans — will now have treatment for mental and substance use disorders covered on par with treatment for physical illnesses.

 A RAND study revealed that up to 20 percent of the 1.7 million veterans who served in Iraq and Afghanistan suffer from post-traumatic stress disorder or major depression And 7.1 percent —1.8 million — of all veterans meet the criteria for a substance use disorder.
 With a long waiting list for services at the U.S. Department of Veterans Affairs and limited VA facilities in local communities, our veterans have had inadequate access to treatment.
 Now, parity allows them to seek help outside the VA and have private insurance pay for services.